malmgrenola/feed-us/README.md

 ### Data storage

-In order to track anonymous user we track users with a [fingerprint](https://github.com/fingerprintjs/fingerprintjs) and store the user data with [Google Firebase](https://firebase.google.com/docs/web/setup#from-the-cdn).
+Anonymous users are tracked with a [fingerprint](https://github.com/fingerprintjs/fingerprintjs) and the user data is stored with [Google Firebase](https://firebase.google.com/docs/web/setup#from-the-cdn).

 Here is an example user record stored on [Google Firebase](https://firebase.google.com/docs/web/setup#from-the-cdn).